 Tragically, the month before his son’s birth, Douglas was knocked out by a gas shell and was appearing to be recovering from its effects.
 He decided to stay with his Battery, but subsequently he contracted septicaemia at No 1 Red Cross Hospital (Duchess of Westminster’s Hospital), Le Touquet, where he died on 23rd February 1916.
 He was buried in Etaples Military Cemetery, France.
 In addition to his VC, Douglas was awarded the Queen’s South Africa Medal with three clasps, 1914 Star with Mons clasp, British War Medal 1914-20, Victory Medal 1914-19 with Mentioned in Despatches oak leaf and the French Croix de Chevalier de Legion d’Honneur.
 The medals were part of a collection owned by Sir John Roper Wright, which were presented to the Royal Artillery in the 1940s, and are now held in the Royal Artillery Museum Collection.
 The medals are currently in storage as the Museum at Woolwich has been closed.

 BURIAL PLACE: ETAPLES MILITARY CEMETERY, FRANCE.

-Douglas Reynolds' medals including his VC on display at the Royal Artillery Museum, Woolwich, London (January 2015).
+Douglas Reynolds' medals including his VC on display at the Royal Artillery Museum, Woolwich, London (Thomas Stewart).

 Douglas Reynolds VC's memorial paving stone on display in Bristol.
 It was laid in August 2014.